The link between Skin and Nutrition - how certain foods we eat can help our skin health

 Body Composition Skin Composition

-Secondly, the expression, ‘nourish your skin from within’, is no marketing ploy.
+Secondly, the expression, ‘nourish your skin from within’,

 A healthy balanced diet and the nutrients it provides will help support good skin health and there is no doubt the Mediterranean diet is the one we should aim to follow.
 Holistically it should provide your body with the phytonutrients, essential fatty acids, fibre, vitamins and minerals it needs as well as providing a good balance of energy from macronutrients.
 For example, a balanced intake of macronutrients prevents that after dinner sugar rush which inevitably leads to a spike in A.G.E.s (advanced glycation end products).
 Yes, the abbreviation is exactly what it does to your skin.
 A.G.E.s caused by free sugars in the blood encourage the degradation of collagen and elastin in the skin by binding with the skin’s healthy protein molecules, deregulating their balanced amino acid profile leading to an uneven levelling, also known as wrinkling.